GTLIDAR/ltl_multi_agent/quadruped_sim/A1_ROS/README.md

 # A1_ros for Gazebo interface

 ### A1 simulation in gazebo with MIT Controller
-This repo is for A1 gazebo simulation.
+This repo is for A1 gazebo simulation and directly linked to Cheetah-Software.
 ### System requirements:
 Ubuntu 18.04, ROS Mellodic (tested by Ziyi 23/06/2021)